hshamsadd/HackYourFtutre-Notes/Modern JavaScript Features.md

-# A Beginner's Guide to Modern JavaScript Features
+# Modern JavaScript Features

-Welcome, new coders!
 JavaScript is a language that keeps evolving, meaning new features are added to make coding easier, cleaner, and more powerful.
 This guide will walk you through some of these "modern" JavaScript features in a simple way, using clear examples.

 It's good to know that JavaScript has different versions.
 You might see older code using `var` to declare variables or functions written in a certain way.
 Modern JavaScript (often referred to as ES6 or ECMAScript 2015 and later versions) introduced many improvements.
 Let's explore some of them!